ftabaro/ftabaro/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on large genomics dataset at the European Molecular Biology Laboratory in Rome (Italy).
 I analyze genomics dataset and develop tools to automate such tasks.
-- 🌱 I’m currently learning Snakemake and Nextflow
+- 🌱 I’m currently learning Snakemake 🐍 and Nextflow ⏭️.
+In my free time I am experimenting with Nix and NixOS.
 - 👯 I’m looking to collaborate on image processing!
-- 💬 Ask me about anything!
-I like to about science and tech with everybody!
+- 💬 Ask me about data visualization, genomics data analysis and the weather 😇
 - 📫 How to reach me: francesco.tabaro@gmail.com
 - 😄 Pronouns: he/him/his